rmrahman430/Software-Design-Project-Grp-54/README.md

 # WARNING

-When you clone the repo, run "npm -i" and then ng serve, this will download the node_modules.
+When you clone the repo, run "npm i".

 # Getting Started with Create React App